-Studies like this make it hard to argue against the idea that with less people around, there will be less environmental destruction.
-Less humans equals less resources required, which equals less lead in the sky and plastic in the ocean.
+Studies like this make it hard to argue against the idea that with fewer people around, there will be far less environmental destruction.
+Fewer humans equals fewer resources required, which equals less lead in the sky and plastic in the ocean.

 This may sound like a rallying cry for an environmental supervillain/antihero to rise up and save the world from ourselves, but there is, ladies and gentlemen, another way.